pmjones/adr/original-renamed.md

 ### Expanding Actions

-One commenter noted that the _Action_ element might be interpreted to allow for different logic based on the incoming request.
-For example, he noted that readers might expand a single _Action_ to cover different HTTP methods, and put the logic for the different HTTP methods into the same _Action_.
+One commenter noted the _Action_ element might be interpreted to allow for different logic based on the incoming request.
+For example, he noted readers might expand a single _Action_ to cover different HTTP methods, and put the logic for the different HTTP methods into the same _Action_.

-While I believe the pattern implies that each _Action_ should do only one thing, that implication rising from the [_Controller_ vs _Action_](#controller-vs-action) and [RMR vs ADR](#rmr-resource-method-representation) comparisons, I will state it more explicitly here: the idea is that each _Action_ should express one, and only one, action in response to the incoming request.
+While I believe the pattern implies that each _Action_ should do only one thing, that implication rising from the [_Controller_ Versus _Action_](#controller-vs-action) and [RMR Versus ADR](#rmr-resource-method-representation) comparisons, I will state it more explicitly here: the idea is each _Action_ should express one, and only one, action in response to the incoming request.

 ### A Replacement For, Not Refinement Of, MVC

-Nate Abele opines that the ADR pattern should be a *replacement* for MVC, one that applies to server-side applications:
+Nate Abele observes the ADR pattern should be a *replacement* for MVC, one that applies to server-side applications:

 > I will say that the more I learn about MVC, the more I think it has little to nothing to do with server-side web applications. ...
 I think the biggest upshot of your ADR idea is that it provides us a clean break from what I have come to understand is a bad abstraction.
 My advice would be to avoid defining ADR in terms of MVC except where absolutely necessary.